Charity Nebbe: Career

 From 2000 to 2010, she worked as a presenter of Michigan Radio, where she was the local host of All Things Considered, before returning to work for Iowa Public Radio in 2010.
 Since then she has been the host of daily talk show, Talk of Iowa.
 She is also the host of a weekly cooking show, Iowa Ingredient, which has aired on Iowa Public Television since 2012.
 Nebbe is also the author of a children's book, Our Walk in the Woods (2008).

 Personal life

-Nebbe currently lives outside of Iowa City with her husband and two children.
+Nebbe currently lives outside Iowa City with her husband and two children.